It's therefore important that you make all of the necessary checks to verify the validity of your requests and the responses.

 Now that you've successfully registered your SPA, you need to grant it access to the WorkflowGen API, which should be already registered if you've met the prerequisites.

-In the API Access section, click Required permissions, then click Add.
+In the API permissions section, click Add a permission.

-You should now see the WorkflowGen GraphQL API in the list of your registered SPA's required permissions.
+You should now see the WorkflowGen server in the list of your registered SPA's API permissions.
 Therefore, when requesting an access token to Azure, based on the audience you should be able to obtain a correct token that you will send to your WorkflowGen instance's GraphQL API in addition to the request.